tolstenev/game_words/README.md

 # Words
-An simple game in which you need to say words starting with the last letter of the previous word.
+An simple game in which you need to type words starting with the last letter of the previous word.